RisingStack/anchor/README.md

 # Anchor

-Creates Kubernetes backup as a Helm chart.
+Backups Kubernetes resources as a Helm chart.
 Extract configurations from resources and save them as values and templates in a reproducible [Helm](https://github.com/kubernetes/helm) chart.

 ![Anchor - Kubernetes backup](https://cloud.githubusercontent.com/assets/1764512/26036522/775a4ef2-38df-11e7-8ee0-a45e70578495.png)